Itchy eyelids: Causes and treatments

 An eye doctor may prescribe antibiotics for some cases.

-An underlying cause may be the reason for your swollen and itchy eyelids, but with the right treatment, symptoms are manageable and treatable.
-Home remedies and natural treatments for itchy swollen eyelids may cure your condition or help it to an extent.
+An underlying cause may be the reason for your swollen and itchy eyelids, but with the right treatment, you can manage and ease your symptoms.
+Home remedies for itchy, swollen eyelids could also cure your condition or help it to an extent.

 If the condition persists or returns again after a treatment plan, see an eye doctor to address symptoms as soon as possible.